Payroll software security and data protection

 Handling payroll requires processing vast amounts of personal data relating to your employees, including names, addresses, bank account details, social security numbers and salary information.
 This is all sensitive information, which the law requires you to protect from accidents, misuse, loss and prying eyes.

-Because it involves processing personal data, payroll is one of the key HR areas affected by the General Data Protection Regulation (GDPR).
-The regulation requires you to:
+Because it involves processing personal data, payroll is one of the key HR areas affected by data protection laws.
+The UK General Data Protection Regulation (GDPR) requires you to:

 - document the personal data you hold, where it came from and who you share it with